 Before you go pub hopping, check out the Irish cultural centre of Paris.
-On their site you’ll find a calendar of events which you can use to find all sorts of cultural things to do not only for Saint Patrick’s day but all year round.
+On their site, you’ll find a calendar of events that you can use to find all sorts of cultural things to do not only for Saint Patrick’s day but also all year round.
 Art exhibitions, concerts, dancers and more.

-There are a tonne of Irish pubs in Paris to choose from.
-Here are a few worth a visit.
+Here are a handful of Irish pubs in Paris worth a visit.

 Irish Pubs in other cities throughout France

-If you’re not in Paris on St Patty’s or can’t travel that far, all is not lost.
-You an still find a few Irish pub in towns across France.
-It’s a good excuse to explore other regions of France if you haven’t already done so.
+If you’re not in Paris on St Patty’s day, all is not lost.
+There are usually a few Irish pubs in larger cities across France.

 The Hop Store Irish Pub